 He parted the sea, and Israel crossed on dry land.
 Right after, He closed the waters and allowed the Egyptians to drown so they would no longer be a threat.
 This route led the Israelites directly into the wilderness.
 It’s there that they were able to see God’s power one-on-one, and it’s also where God tested them.
 They were out of Egypt, but Egypt was not out of them.
 God needed to free them from old habits and ways of thinking before He could entrust them with more.

 “I Am The Vine; You Are The Branches.
 If You Remain In Me And I In You, You Will Bear Much Fruit; Apart From Me You Can Do Nothing.” – John 14:5

 It’s easy to get disillusioned by the situation you’re stuck in, the battle you’re facing, or the trial that won’t seem to end – and begin to doubt God’s provision.
 I want to assure you that He’s still at work.
-You’re just in the middle right now and it’s hard to see the forest from the trees.
+You’re just in the middle right now, and it’s hard to see the forest from the trees.
 However, God has a bird’s-eye view.
 He knows everything that lies ahead of you and is going before you to prepare the way.
-This isn’t the the time to make decisions based on your circumstances or limited wisdom, it’s crucial to be obedient.
+This isn’t the time to make decisions based on your circumstances or limited wisdom.
+It’s crucial to be obedient.

 Your transformation won’t come without obstacles and opposition because challenge gives birth to growth.

 How can you reach new levels of faith in God if you’re not challenged to believe bigger, pray bolder, and walk by faith and not by sight?
 If you abide in Jesus and don’t give up, you WILL see the victory.
 Like the Israelite’s, you will see God do what only He can do.
 Nothing is impossible for Him (Matthew 19:26).

 Being Confident Of This, That He Who Began A Good Work In You Will Carry It On To Completion Until The Day Of Christ Jesus. – Philippians 1:6